Compare prices from Dog Trainers in your local area.

 2. Border Collie

 Regarded as one of the most intelligent dog breeds, the Border Collie is happiest when it has a task to accomplish.
-As a dog owner, you have to match its athletic energy with regular exercise, agility training, and constantly finding ways to keep them busy.
+As a dog owner, you have to match its athletic energy with regular exercise, agility training, and constantly find ways to keep them busy.

 Like other breeds, some of the first things you’d want your Border Collie to learn are potty training and basic cues.
 However, with such an agile and trainable pet, dog owners continue to push the limits of what their Border Collies can do.
 If you need more proof of how easy to train this breed is, just remember that a Border Collie holds a Guinness World Record for dog skateboarding!